 - Commit to at least one work of mercy as part of your family’s resolutions for the New Year.

-- Observe January as poverty awareness month by using the interactive resources at org.
+- Observe January as poverty awareness month by using the interactive resources at Poverty USA, a Catholic initiative.

 - Lobby on behalf of migrants and refugees; the first full week of January is observed as National Migration Week by the Church in the United States.

-- Arrange a group to sing Christmas carols at your local jail, hospital, or nursing home.
+Arrange a group to sing Christmas carols at your local jail, hospital, or nursing home.
 (Reach out to the organization’s volunteer coordinator.)
+It’s a great way to evangelize and do a work of mercy at the same time!
+Find out just how fun and easy it can be: Take Your Kids Christmas Caroling.

 Right on the heels of Christmas, the Church gives us a trio of martyrs’ feasts.
 First comes the feast of the first Christian martyr, St. Stephen, on December 26.
-This is followed on December 27 by the Feast of St. John the Evangelist (another early Christian martyr), and then on December 28 we remember the Feast of the Holy Innocents (the infant-martyrs killed by King Herod as he sought to destroy the Christ child).
+This is followed on December 27 by the Feast of St. John the Evangelist (traditionally considered a “white martyr,” even though he died a natural death), and then on December 28, we remember the Feast of the Holy Innocents (the infant-martyrs killed by King Herod as he sought to destroy the Christ child).

 What are we supposed to take away from this juxtaposition?
 Perhaps it is a good reminder that Christmas is more than soft pastels, stars, a cute baby, and Hallmark sentiments.
 We need Christmas—that is, we need the saving Christ—because we live in a dark and violent world.
 These feasts also remind us that following Christ means forfeiting our lives in one way or another.
 Christ has only just arrived on the scene, and already we are called to follow him.